Kittilä

-Kittilä (/fi/; Gihttel, Kittâl, Kihttel) is a municipality of Finland and a popular holiday resort.
+Kittilä (/fi/; Gihttel, Kittâl, Ǩiʹttel) is a municipality of Finland and a popular holiday resort.
 It is located in northern Finland north of the Arctic Circle within the Lapland region.
 The municipality has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Kittilä.

 Kittilä is famous for being the location of the lowest recorded temperature in Finnish history: -51.5 °C, measured in January 1999 in Pokka.
 The "midnight sun" is above the horizon from 29 May to 16 July, and the period with continuous daylight lasts a bit longer, polar night from 14 December to 29 December.

 The wolverine in the municipal coat of arms refers to the nature of Lapland.
 The coat of arms was designed by Einari Junttila, and was approved by the Kittilä municipal council at its meeting on 1 July 1963.
 The Ministry of the Interior confirmed the coat of arms for use on 26 November of the same year.